heydaari/densenet/README.md

-# densenet
+# DenseNet
-DenseNet Implementation with Tensorflow-Keras
+# DenseNet Implementation with Tensorflow-Keras